DennisFederico/unity.ecs.sandbox/README.md

 Turrets are spawned in ECS World in both cases as required for the simulation, on the hybrid version "placement commands" are put in Buffers and processed by the *TurretPlacementSystem*, on the ECS the Input is capture on the ECS side and placement handled directly.

+In addition to the above, almost all configuration data for turrets and enemies uses ScriptableObjects, for enemies the data components are set during baking from these ScriptableObjects, but for turrets these are made into a BlobAssetReference, as well as the list of waypoints shared by the enemies.

-Enemies are animated and have a MonoBehavior counterpart for visualization and animation that is Synced with the transform of the ECS entity using the *LocalTransform* component and the *SyncVisualGameObjectSystem*, which is a common system for both versions of the scene.
+Animated enemies have a MonoBehavior counterpart for visualization and animation that is Synced with the transform of the ECS entity using the *LocalTransform* component and the *SyncVisualGameObjectSystem*, which is a common system for both versions of the scene.

 See: